The Doll Family: Film roles

 The Doll family had a brief tenure in film, Harry was the first to begin a film career, and also had the most prolific career in the genre.
-His first film was Tod Browning’s Lon Chaney vehicle The Unholy Three (1925) as the ruthless midget Tweedledee.
+His first film was Tod Browning's Lon Chaney vehicle The Unholy Three (1925) as the ruthless Tweedledee.
 He reprised the role for the 1930 sound remake, again with Chaney, but this time directed by Jack Conway.
 The family also began appearing in films together, almost always as circus performers, and acted in some comedies with Laurel and Hardy.
-Harry and Daisy were cast in major roles in Metro-Goldwyn-Mayer's 1932 film Freaks, while Tiny had a tiny part.
+Harry and Daisy were cast in major roles in Metro-Goldwyn-Mayer's 1932 film Freaks, while Tiny had a small part.

 However, the 1932 film was considered horrifying, and was shown in the U.S. with many cuts, banned in England, and in Canada was called "brutal and grotesque".
 In fact, Harry himself brought to Browning's attention the Tod Robbins story "Spurs" on which elements of the film were based.

 In 1928, Daisy Earles had appeared in the 1928 film Three-Ring Marriage.
 All four siblings performed as "Munchkins" in a song and dance sequence along the Yellow Brick Road in The Wizard of Oz (1939).
 Harry played a minor featured part as a member of the Lollipop Guild, who welcome Dorothy upon her arrival in Oz.
-They were not credited individually in the film, but as "The Singer Midgets", despite having been generally well known as "The Doll Family".
+They were not credited individually in the film, but as part of the larger group of "The Singer Midgets", despite having been generally well known in their own careers as "The Doll Family".

 The family's opportunities as film actors had always been limited, by both their size and their German accents, and they stopped appearing in films, although Daisy played a small part in The Greatest Show on Earth in 1952.
 They returned to the traveling sideshows.
 The Dolls toured with the Christiani Circus after the Ringling Circus was sold in 1956.
 They retired two years later.